 Please note that to take this exam, you must have expert Azure administration skills.
 Check my AZ-104 Exam: Microsoft Certified Azure Administrator Associate study guide to get prepared.

 This exam measures your ability to accomplish the technical topics listed below based on the latest update from Microsoft.

 I have also included the direct link to the Microsoft documentation so you can read more about each objective.

 - Assess existing physical and virtual desktop environments

-- Assess network capacity and speed requirements for Windows Virtual Desktop
+- Assess network capacity and speed requirements for Azure Virtual Desktop

-- Recommend an operating system for a Windows Virtual Desktop implementation
+- Recommend an operating system for an Azure Virtual Desktop implementation

 - Plan and configure name resolution for Active Directory (AD) and Azure Active Directory Domain Services (Azure AD DS)

 - Recommend resource groups, subscriptions, and management groups

 - Configure a location for the Azure Virtual Desktop metadata